What You Need to Know About Car Accident Cases in Maryland

 The only exception to this involves money you receive for lost wages.
-If a jury awards you a certain sum for lost wages, then you have to pay taxes on that part of the jury award only.
+If a jury for your Waldorf, Maryland car accident case awards you a certain sum for lost wages, then you have to pay taxes on that part of the jury award only.

 This makes sense.
 You normally pay taxes on your wages, so you should pay taxes on money that compensates you for wages.

 But you would not normally pay taxes on money given to you for medical bills or pain.
 That isn’t money you earned.

 You must file your car accident case in court before a certain date called the “statute of limitations,” which is set by Maryland personal injury law.
 If you do not file your Maryland car accident case by the statute of limitations, your claim will be forever lost, no matter how serious your personal injury case is!

 Long answer: That can be shorter or longer depending on the details of your case.

 For example, you must make a claim against a government, including county and city governments, within a shorter time period.
 If the injury is to a minor child, the statute of limitations is 3 years from their 18th birthday.
 That can be a long time down the road.

 If you do not file your Waldorf, Maryland car accident case by the statute of limitations, your claim will be forever lost, no matter how serious your personal injury case is!

 Do not wait until the last minute.
 If you do, a personal injury lawyer may not take your case because it is too close to expiring!

 And if you want to settle your car accident case without going to court, you need do so way before the Statute of Limitations runs out.